-KDVI is responded by doing what we do best - creating spaces for reflection, shared experience and discovery about leadership in the face of extreme uncertainty and disruption, in order to unlock the energy required to navigate these choppy waters effectively.
+KDVI’s Learning Lab Conversations are a space for reflection, shared experience and discovery about leadership in the face of extreme uncertainty and disruption, in order to unlock the energy and imagination required to navigate choppy waters effectively.

 Autumn 2020 - Client Learning Lab Series